monica-ekal/Parameter-Estimation-Trajectory-Generation/README.md

 * `ACADO_generator/generate_simulator_6DoF` - handles the 6DoF rigid body dynamics and interfacing with the ACADO API to generate a fast solver

+Here are is an example of the results:
+1. When Fisher information weighting and on-the-fly updates of the estimated parameters are used

 ![](/6DoF-NMPC-demo/media/FIM.gif)

+2. Without information weighting and estimator updates, i.e, the controller uses uncertain parameters

 ![](/6DoF-NMPC-demo/media/Without_updates.gif)